w4kus/weewx-weepe/readme.md

 ## WEEWX AGWPE Packet Engine - *weepe*

-This is [weewx](https://weewx.com/) extension allows you to forward your weather data to an [AGWPE](https://www.on7lds.net/42/sites/default/files/AGWPEAPI.HTM) server for transmission over [APRS](http://www.aprs.org/).
+This [weewx](https://weewx.com/) extension allows you to forward your weather data to an [AGWPE](https://www.on7lds.net/42/sites/default/files/AGWPEAPI.HTM) server for transmission over [APRS](http://www.aprs.org/).
 For more information, see the [Wikipedia](https://en.wikipedia.org/wiki/Automatic_Packet_Reporting_System) article.

 ### Requirements
 - **aprs** - weewx extension which generates the data field of an APRS packet from archive reports.
 This can be downloaded [here](https://github.com/cavedon/weewx-aprs) and installed using the **weectl extension** subcommand.